 - Executive Committee for 2016-2018

-For the current term of 2016-2018 Mr. Tej Prakash Shrestha is elected as the president, Dr. Shailendu Prakash Nepal as the Vice President, and Mr. Pramod as the Genreral Secretary, Mr. Yashu Shrestha as Secretary and Mr. Kartikeya Ghimire as a Treasurer.
+Executive committee for 2016-2018 Mr. Tej Prakash Shrestha is elected as the president, Dr. Shailendu Prakash Nepal as the Vice President, and Mr. Pramod as the Genreral Secretary, Mr. Yashu Shrestha as Secretary and Mr. Kartikeya Ghimire as a Treasurer.
 The members elected as are Dr. Dhruva Ghimire, Dr, Renuka Thapa Solu, Mr. Rajendra Bhakta joshi, Mr. Bijayaraj Aacharya, Mr. Pradeep Lama Bomjan, and Mrs. Yadevi Dhakal.

 13. Executive Committee for 2018-2020